vosaul/status.im/source/build_status/index.md

 If you need to use a branch of a status-go fork as a dependency of status-react, you can have the scripts build it.

-1. Make sure you are in the root of the `status-react` repo and start a Nix shell using `make shell TARGET_OS=android`.
+1. Make sure you are in the root of the `status-react` repo and start a Nix shell using `make shell TARGET=android`.
 1. Run `scripts/update-status-go.sh <rev>`, where `rev` is a branch name, tag, or commit SHA1 you want to build.
-1. Exit the shell in order to make sure Nix notices the version change.

 The script will save the indicated commit hash along with other information in the `status-go-version.json` file.